pan4ratte/obsidian-advanced-word-count/README.md

 ### 1. Create multiple word count presets

 Each separate preset can have its own list of metrics and methods of counting formatting elements, which makes working on multiple projects easier.
-You can quickly cycle between presets by clicking on the status bar, the right pane tab header of or from the command palette.
+You can quickly cycle between presets by clicking on the status bar, the right pane tab header or from the command palette.

+The buttons in a preset's header let you duplicate it — handy for making a variant of a preset you've already set up — and choose which of its metrics appear in the status bar, so the status bar can stay short while the right pane shows everything.

 ### 2. View word counters in the right pane tab